jianer123/plotly.py/python/dropdowns.md

 ### Update Dropdown

 The `"update"` method should be used when modifying the data and layout sections of the graph.<br>
-This example demonstrates how to update which traces are displayed while simultaneously updating layout attributes such as the chart title and annotations.
+This example demonstrates how to update which traces are displayed while simultaneously updating layout attributes such as the chart self and annotations.

 ```python
 import plotly.graph_objects as go